April 14, 2020

 First Meaningful Paint (FMP) is the time at which the largest area of above-the-fold content was painted to the screen.
 FMP was one of the metrics contributing to the Lighthouse Performance Score calculation, but as of Lighthouse 6, it has been removed.
 FMP often has been used in pair with First Contentful Paint (FCP), a metric that returns a similar landmark timing, but is calculated using different methods.

-If you are familiar with the new generation of performance metrics, FMP definition sounds somewhat similar to the Largest Contentful Paint (LCP), which is now recommended as its replacement.
+If you are familiar with the new generation of speed metrics, FMP definition sounds somewhat similar to the Largest Contentful Paint (LCP), which is now recommended as its replacement.
 Both metrics focus on when the largest (usually imagery) element becomes visible in the user’s viewport.
 We will talk about LCP more later.

 There are several reasons to rethink using First Meaningful Paint:

-Each performance metric should have several properties that make it a good top-level metric.
+Each speed metric should have several properties that make it a good top-level metric.
 First Contentful Paint has been reported to be overly sensitive to the changes in page load, which goes against the stability property that’s vital to each metric.

 Calculating FMP also relies on very specific Blink (the rendering engine used by Chromium) events, which makes it impossible to implement in other browsers but Chrome.

-While performance metrics might become available in developer tools of different browsers at varying times, a metric that can only be used by a single browser prevents the standardisation process that’s essential to the development of the web.
+While speed metrics might become available in developer tools of different browsers at varying times, a metric that can only be used by a single browser prevents the standardisation process that’s essential to the development of the web.

-FMP was previously used for Lighthouse Performance Score calculations, but recently it has been removed and replaced with a set of more modern performance metrics.
+FMP was previously used for Lighthouse Performance Score calculations, but recently it has been removed and replaced with a set of more modern speed metrics.
 It won’t be contributing to your Performance Score as of Lighthouse 6.

 All of those factors make First Meaningful Paint a less effective and potentially misleading measurement.
 Unless you’ve been tracking and getting benefits from FMP, we suggest focusing on replacement metrics described below.